 |Number of transactions per contract month||Probability|

 During the first month of the contract term, MM actually processes 1,800,000 transactions for PB.
-For illustrative purposes assume that each month, the actual number of transactions processed increases by 1% from the previous month.
+For illustrative purposes assume that each month, the actual number of transactions processed increases by 1 percent from the previous month.

 Step One: Identify the Contract